user-tony/wix-style-react/docs/usage-without-yoshi-beta.md

 `wix-style-react` works best when [Yoshi](https://github.com/wix/yoshi) is used as build tool. if you do not wish or cannot use it, you can use webpack.
 However, at the moment additional configuration is required.

+_Note: This guide is in BETA, it is relevant to `wix-style-react@8.18.0` only!
+When we release `wix-style-react@9.x.x`, it will be released as the default guide._

 Follow these steps in order to configure your own wix-style-react project:

 1. Create a new project: